 Another healthy sweet dish is sour lavash or tklapi.
 These thin layers are prepared of natural fruit puree (generally plums, apricots, apples).

 Beloved by everyone kozinaki has Georgian origin and the most delicious is, of course, in Georgia.
 Traditionally these plates with walnuts and honey are served for New Year’s table.
 But in stores, they can be bought at all times.

 Is it possible to imagine the Georgian horseman without a dagger?
 Of course not.
 The parents of newborn boys always hang a dagger over the cradle so that their boys become real dzhigits from the first days of their life.
 In Georgia, you can find a lot of beautiful souvenir copies of this weapon.
 For transportation, it should be just declared.

 Papakha or svan hat

 Another well-known attribute of the Georgian national clothes is a svan hat.
 It was worn by the inhabitants of Svaneti region.
-In the conditions of harsh mountain climate, it protected mountaineers from the heat and cold.
-From it they could even drink water during the way.
+In the conditions of the harsh mountain climate, it protected mountaineers from the heat and cold.
+From it, they could even drink water during the way.
 Initially, it slightly differed from what you might see today.

 Choose the Tour to Georgia you like most and tour-operator MyGeo will organize your amazing Holiday in Georgia.
 Travel to Georgia with MyGeo!